Paulinus II of Aquileia: Synods

 Paulinus was solicitous for the integrity of Catholic doctrine.
-In 792, he took part in the Council of Ratisbon, which condemned the heresy of Spanish Adoptionism taught by Spanish bishops, Elipandus of Toledo and Felix of Urgel.
-In 794, he took a leading part in the Frankish national council at Frankfort, where Adoptionism was again condemned, and composed a book against the heresy which was sent to Spain in the name of the assembled bishops.
+In 792, he took part in the Council of Ratisbon, which condemned the heresy of Spanish Adoptionism taught by the Spanish bishops Elipandus of Toledo and Felix of Urgell.
+In 794, he took a leading part in the Frankish national council at Frankfurt, where Adoptionism was again condemned, and composed a book against the heresy which was sent to Spain in the name of the assembled bishops.
 Departing Frankfort, Paulinus returned to his episcopal residence at Cividale.

 In 796 he accompanied Charlemagne's son Pepin in his military campaign against the nearby hostile Avars.
 In late summer of 796, after the Avars had been defeated, Paulinus presided over a synod of bishops at Pepin's military camp on the banks of the Danube in which the bishops decided on a program of evangelization and catechesis for the recently subdued territories inhabited by the Avars and the Slavs.
 With the consent of Paulinus, the synod also assigned the patriarchate of Aquileia's northernmost territory to the bishop of Salzburg, headed by Arno.
 The border between the dioceses was drawn on the Drava River.
 The agreement was confirmed in 811 by Charlemagne and lasted for almost a millennium, until the middle of the 18th century.
 At the advice of Alcuin of York, it was decided that the areas should be Christianised nonviolently.
 Nowadays, the Slovenes regard Paulinus as their apostle who peacefully brought them Christian religion, although the true missionary activity in the Aquileian sphere started only after his death.

-Returning from the synod, Paulinus once more opposed the Adoptionism at the Council of Cividale.
-The patriarch expounded the Western Catholic doctrine of the Holy Trinity, affirming the double-procession of the Holy Spirit from the Father "and the Son" (filioque).
+Returning from the synod, Paulinus once more opposed Spanish Adoptionism at the Council of Cividale.
+The patriarch defended the use of the Filioque in the Creed in order to more explicitly contradict Adoptionism, a heresy which taught that Christ was adopted as Son of God when He received the Holy Spirit from the Father at His baptism.
+The Adoptionist polemic was based on the assumption that the humanity of Christ did not have the natural ability the send the Holy Spirit, but needed to receive this power by being adopted by the Father.
+For this reason, Paulinus believed that the Filioque was necessary to safeguard Christological orthodoxy.
+Walafrid Strabo, a contemporary, noted that the Creed (with the Filioque) "began to be repeated in the liturgy of the Mass more widely and frequently after the deposition of Felix the heretic," one of the prominent Adoptionists.

 At this synod fourteen canons of ecclesiastical discipline, and on the sacrament of marriage, were framed and a copy of the Acts was sent to Charlemagne.
 [Paulinus was once thought to have assisted at a Council of Altinum, but the theologian Karl Josef von Hefele has provided evidence that such a council never occurred.]